SubhamPadhihary/Get-Track-Listing-by-album-name/README.md

 4. open command line in the folder, type: python get_track_listing.py

 ## What does it do?
-You enter the album name, and hopefully, it gets the track listing of the album from Wikipedia, using Selenium.
+You enter the album name, and hopefully, it prints the track listing of the album from Wikipedia, using Selenium.